JustinePile/sql-challenge/README.md

-# PostgresSQL project to research about people whom a company employed during the 1980s and 1990s
+# PostgreSQL project to research about people whom a company employed during the 1980s and 1990s
 ##### *Inside of the EmployeeSQL directory are the SQL schema and queries scripts, as well as all of the data which is stored in CSVs in the data sub-directory*

 ---